 Skills needed in the project team

-Work to develop a Parks Trust model requires dedicated capacity.
+Exploring how to transform parks in your area required dedicated capacity.
 In particular, we recommend that a dedicated Project Manager is allocated to the project.
 They should have access to a range of skills and knowledge within the local authority.

 Capacity will need to be created, particularly for those that are currently service directors, financial managers and operational managers.
 These are essential people to guide the creation of a robust model.